HackPackOfficial/.github/README.md

 # Hack Pack Official

-This repository contains any Open Source repos published by CrunchLabs for the Hack Pack boxes.
+This github organization contains any Open Source repos published by CrunchLabs for the Hack Pack boxes.